 Going too fast on the road will not only drain your fuel but put your life – and the lives of others – at serious risk.
 Windy conditions can sway your caravan from side to side, with the risk of the car veering off the road or into oncoming traffic.

 If you find other road users are getting fed up with your slow speed, make sure to turn off at vehicle turnarounds to give them a chance to overtake.
-Meanwhile, to avoid running low on fuel or draining your funds at the petrol station, use the MotorMouth app to find the cheapest petrol prices.
+Meanwhile, to avoid running low on fuel or draining your funds at the petrol station, use the MotorMouth app or Compare the Market to find the cheapest petrol prices.

 If you’re travelling with a partner then you really have to work as a team.
 This is particularly important when you arrive at a caravan park and need to set the caravan up in its dedicated spot.

 You’ll need adequate communication skills to get the caravan where it needs to be, so hand signals, or perhaps a two-way radio, are good options.
 It could take some time to get it right, but be patient and you’ll get there.